 Internships in IT departments or experience of coding will be useful for aspiring web developers/designers; while a stint as an editorial assistant within a content team or time spent writing for your student newspaper will prove beneficial for writers and editors.

 It's also a good idea to follow companies of interest on social media to get a feel for their brand, what they're up to and where they're headed.
-This sort of online activity demonstrates computer literacy, enhances professional contacts and could even lead to employment.
+This sort of online activity demonstrates computer literacy, enhances professional contacts and could lead to work experience opportunities or employment.

 Can I do a graduate scheme?

-E-commerce, online or digital programmes are available with Arcadia, Boots, Marks & Spencer, Morrisons, New Look and Tesco.
+E-commerce, online or digital programmes are available with a number of big-name organisations, such as Arcadia and Morrisons.

 On the majority of schemes you'll start working on the shop floor to get a feel for the business, before moving into head office roles in online and IT departments.

-For example, as an Arcadia digital graduate you'll manage photographic shoots as part of the production team, work on digital design assets with the design team, optimise sales processes with the online trading and analytics teams and look at how the brand engages with customers on social media with the content and digital marketing teams.
+For example, as an Arcadia digital graduate you'll manage photographic shoots as part of the production team, work on digital design assets, optimise sales processes with the online trading and analytics teams and look at how the brand engages with customers on social media.

 Upon completion of the majority of graduate schemes participants are offered a full-time job.
 You could specialise and work in one of the roles mentioned above, or you could progress to oversee all digital operations in a role such as e-commerce operations manager.